Our Team

 Rachel Wolk

-Rachel Wolk (she, her, hers) is a neurodiverse, LGBTQIA+ affirming therapist.
-She obtained her Bachelor of Arts in Social Work from the University of Pittsburgh and a Master of Social Work from Columbia University on the Advanced Clinical track, with a concentration in Family, Youth and Children’s Services.
+Rachel Wolk (she/her) is a neurodiverse, LGBTQIA+ affirming therapist.
+She holds a Bachelor of Arts in Social Work from the University of Pittsburgh and a Master of Social Work from Columbia University, specializing in Advanced Clinical practice with a focus on Family, Youth, and Children’s Services.
+Rachel is also trained in EMDR therapy, offering virtual sessions for clients ages 14 and older.

-Rachel has experience working with clients, aged three through twenty-one, in tandem with their parents.
-She works primarily with children with psycho-social and behavioral difficulties, children with neurodevelopmental differences, ADHD, Autism, behavioral disorders, anxiety, trauma, and other related concerns.
+Rachel has experience working with clients, aged three through twenty-one, and collaborates closely with their parents and other family members.
+She specializes in helping children with psycho-social and behavioral challenges, including neurodevelopmental differences such as ADHD, Autism, behavioral disorders, anxiety, trauma, and other related concerns.